 Failing sooner is always better than later.
 That’s when they can own their education.
 Your child cannot do that if you keep making decisions for them, not to mention the stress depleting their motivation.

 Falling behind in school is already stressful enough even though your child may not show it.
 If that happens, don’t add onto it by micro-managing your child’s study.

-Be a supportive parent who provides encouragement and guidance when needed.
+Be a supportive parent and raise your child’s self-esteem by providing encouragement and guidance when needed.

 If your child is struggling in school, the best thing to do is to talk to them.
 Find out if there’s anything you can help them with.
 Do they need your help in removing distractions, time management, organization, etc.?
 Offer help and accept it if they refuse.
 They need to be in the driver’s seat of their future.

 Also find out if they are having trouble in school.
 Do they not get along with a particular teacher or classmate?
 Is your child being bullied?
 All these problems can affect your child’s motivation, too.